hiboabd/RunBorisRun/README.md

 | Code Coverage                | Jest               |

-## Installing Covid-Game onto your local machine
+## Installing Run Boris, Run onto your local machine

 To get started using Covid Game on your local machine, please follow the instructions below: